An Angry Crowd in Lystra

 Saul had two names.

-• Paul = His Roman name.
+• PAUL was his Roman name.

-So, from this time onward, Saul became known as Paul
+So, from this time onward, Saul became known as Paul.

-From Cyprus, Paul and Barnabas left the island of Cyprus and sailed on a ship to the mainland.
+From Cyprus, Paul and Barnabas left the island and sailed on a ship to the mainland.
 This part of the world was called “Asia Minor,” and there were many places to do missionary work.

-Again, some people believed Paul and Barnabas’s words, and others did not.
+Again, some people believed Paul and Barnabas’ words, and others did not.
 Some leaders became so angry they made Paul and Barnabas leave their city.
 The same thing happened in the next place they went, Iconium.
 Some leaders in Iconium were so angry that they made a plan to mistreat them and stone them.

 But Paul and Barnabas did not stop preaching about Jesus.
 They went to the city of Lystra and began talking about Jesus there.
 A man who could not walk overheard what they were saying and began to have faith.